whatifif/handgesture/README.md

 ## TODOs

-1. ### get more data of hand gesture.
+A. ### get more data of hand gesture.

-2. ### connecting a trained model
+B. ### connecting a trained model
-   a. making the model recognise a gesture in application program ( stream-lined at real time)
+   1. making the model recognise a gesture in application program ( stream-lined at real time)

-3. ### make a demo program
+C. ### make a demo program
-   a. caculation program
+   1. caculation program

-   b. running dinosaur ?
+   2. running dinosaur ?

-4. ### prepare a presentation
+D. ### prepare a presentation
-   a. introduction
+   1. introduction

-   b. creating data sets
+   2. creating data sets

-   c. training and testing
+   3. training and testing

-   d  demo part
+   4 demo part

-   e. summary and future work
+   5. summary and future work

-5. ### tracking a right hand for mouse ?
+E. ### tracking a right hand for mouse ?